r-a-h-u-l2325/social_engineering_report.md/README.md

 3) Twitter Bitcoin Scam(July 2020)
-In July 2020, Twitter suffered one of the most high-profile cybersecurity breaches in history when attackers took control of prominent Twitter accounts.Attackers used pretexting to impersonate Twitter IT support staff.They contacted several Twitter employees via phone, claiming to be from the internal IT department.By building trust, they convinced employees to share their credentials for internal administrative tools.With admin access, attackers hijacked over 130 verified Twitter accounts, including those of Elon Musk, Barack Obama, Bill Gates, Apple, and others.The compromised accounts posted Bitcoin scam messages, promising to double cryptocurrency sent to a wallet address.
+Twitter experienced one of the highest-profile cyberattacks in history in July 2020 when hackers gained control of high-profile Twitter accounts.
+Attackers perpetrated pretexting to impersonate Twitter IT support staff.
+They made phone calls to numerous Twitter employees, pretending to be part of the internal IT department.
+By establishing trust, they coaxed employees into providing login details for internal administrative tools.
+Admin access gave attackers control of more than 130 verified Twitter accounts belonging to Elon Musk, Barack Obama, Bill Gates, Apple, and others.
+The hacked accounts tweeted Bitcoin scam messages, offering to double cryptocurrency sent to a wallet address.

 Impact:- Major reputation damage to Twitter.
          Stock prices fell temporarily.